pagkly/Zed/Investopedia3/Time Value of Money (TVM) Definition.md

 ### What is the Time Value of Money?

 The time value of money is the idea that, all else being equal, money is more valuable when it is received closer to the present.
-The key to understanding the time value of money is the concept of [opportunity cost](https://www.investopedia.com/terms/o/opportunitycost.asp).
+The key to understanding the time value of money is the concept of [[opportunity cost]](https://www.investopedia.com/terms/o/opportunitycost.asp).
 To illustrate, consider the fact that, if an investor receives money today, they can invest that money and earn a positive return.
 If, on the other hand, they receive that money one year in the future, they effectively lose the positive return they could have otherwise earned.

 ### Why is the Time Value of Money important?

 Time value of money is very important because it can help guide investment decisions.
 For instance, suppose an investor can choose between two projects: Project A and Project B. Both projects have identical descriptions except that Project A promises a $1 million cash payout in year 1, whereas Project B offers a $1 million cash payout in year 5.
 If the investor did not understand the time value of money, they might believe that these two projects are equally attractive.
-In fact, however, time of money dictates that Project A is more attractive than Project B because its $1 million payout has a higher [present value](https://www.investopedia.com/terms/p/presentvalue.asp).
+In fact, however, time of money dictates that Project A is more attractive than Project B because its $1 million payout has a higher [[present value]](https://www.investopedia.com/terms/p/presentvalue.asp).

 ### How is the Time Value of Money used in finance?

-Time value of money is the central concept underlying [discounted cashflow analysis (DCF)](https://www.investopedia.com/terms/d/dcf.asp), which is one of the most popular and influential methods for valuing investment opportunities.
+Time value of money is the central concept underlying [[discounted cashflow analysis (DCF)]](https://www.investopedia.com/terms/d/dcf.asp), which is one of the most popular and influential methods for valuing investment opportunities.
 It is also an integral part of financial planning and risk management activities, such as in the case of pension fund managers who need to ensure that their account holders will have adequate funds to finance their retirement.
 Simply put, it would be hard to find a single significant area of finance that is not influenced in some way by the time value of money.